markcheret/footnotes/CONTRIBUTING.md

 #### PHP

-PHP code must follow the [WordPress PHP Coding Standards][wpcs-php] and be compatible with PHP 7.0+.
+PHP code must follow the [WordPress PHP Coding Standards][wpcs-php].
+PHP code is written for compatability with PHP 8.0.

 1. Run `composer run lint:php` to lint all PHP files with [PHP CodeSniffer][phpcs]; and